rust-cli/book/src/in-depth/machine-communication.md

 <aside>

 **Aside:**
-This is how Visual Studio Code uses _ripgrip_ for its code search.
+This is how Visual Studio Code uses _ripgrep_ for its code search.

 </aside>